schemadesign/docsify/docs/RSS/index.md

 # RSS Feed

 #### Including RSS
-To allow your users to subscribe to Trase RSS feed, you will need to add a rule on you server **redirecting /rss to this [url](https://schema-cms-api-appf1b96344-h125qh2n240n.s3.amazonaws.com/rss/7/trase-insights-rss.xml)** or simply redirect to http://trase-prod.schemacms.com/rss
+To allow your users to subscribe to Trase RSS feed, you will need to add a rule on you server **redirecting /rss to this [url](https://schema-cms-api-appf1b96344-yc10r82aohto.s3.amazonaws.com/rss/1/trase-insights-rss.xml)**

 If you have an nginx server, the format should look similar to